-The learning environment plays a key role in the transition process, and should mirror elements of the Early Years environment until the children are ready to fully learn via a more directed approach.
+The learning environment plays a key role in the transition process, and should mirror elements of the Early Years environment until the children are ready to fully learn via a more formal approach.
 Continuous provision is a key element of this and is set up to enhance child initiated learning incorporating key learning challenges for children to complete.
 Specific learning is targeted in shared activity areas, including outdoor learning activities, weather permitting.
 A 'language-rich' environment is key to developing and embedding early learning skills to ensure all children make progress.
-The environment will promote the use of language and develop confident and capable readers, writers and mathematicians.
+The environment should promote language and develop confident and capable readers, writers and mathematicians.